 Another way to implement this is to imagine you are watching an instructional video that depicts the narcissist.
 “What you’re watching is a video of the typical symptoms of Narcissistic Personality Disorder,” I tell them.

-I ask them to look for the manipulative strategies that the narcissist is using to pull them into the fight.
+I ask them to look for the manipulative strategies that the narcissist is using to pull them into the fight, or the “wrestling ring.”
 Examine the person from head to toe.
 Watch their facial reactions, body posture, etc. Recognize this is a person with psychological problems who are trying to manipulate you.
 The more you can step outside of the reaction and just observe, the more power you have.

 In real-time, I encourage my clients to practice trying to see what the person is doing right now to get a reaction out of them.
 The more they can answer that question, the more they can remain in a neutral position and stop absorbing the narcissist’s toxins.